tobiasjakobi/linux/Documentation/hwmon/oxp-sensors.rst

 pwm1_enable
   Read Write.
 Enable manual fan control.
-Write "1" to set to manual, write "0" to let the EC control de fan speed.
+Write "1" to set to manual, write "0" to let the EC control the fan speed.
 Read this attribute to see current status.

 pwm1
   Read Write.
 Read this attribute to see current duty cycle in the range [0-255].